testjavascript/nodejs-integration-tests-best-practices/README.md

 <h2><b>Michael Solomon</b></h2>
 <br/>

-I started to program accidentally and fell in love.
+Started to program accidentally and fell in love.
 Eager to explore the software world.
 Strive for readable code.
 Nothing is obvious.
 Backend developer.

 <br/>